All Episodes

 These photos consisted of various messages, including content of messages between the phone contact name Tyler with an emoji icon and Robinson's roommate's device.

-The content of these messages included messages affiliated with the contact Tyler stating a need to retrieve a rifle from a drop point, leaving the rifle in a bush, messages related to a to visually watching the area where a rifle was left, and a message referring to having left the rifle wrapped in a towel.
+The content of these messages included messages affiliated with the contact Tyler stating a need to retrieve a rifle from a drop point, leaving the rifle in a bush, messages related to visually watching the area where a rifle was left, and a message referring to having left the rifle wrapped in a towel.

 The messages also refer to engraving bullets and a mention of a scope and the rifle being unique.

-messages from the contact Tyler also mentioned that he had changed outfits.
+Messages from the contact Tyler also mentioned that he had changed outfits.

 And I'll share that with you now.

-Investigators discovered a bolt action rifle wrapped in a dark colored towel.
+Investigators discovered a bolt-action rifle wrapped in a dark colored towel.

 The rifle had a scope mounted on top of it.